Software Integration Guide - Sona TI351

 Supplicant & Network Manager

-Ezurio provides the Summit supplicant and Network Manager in source code as part of the Sona TI radio stack.
+Ezurio provides the Summit supplicant and Network Manager in source code as part of the Ezurio Connectivity Stack.
 The Summit supplicant is an enhanced version of the open source wpa_supplicant.
 The Summit supplicant is required for full functionality.

 Network Manager is an optional component that handles network configuration at a high level.
 Ezurio has extended Network Manager to support additional wireless client and AP configuration options in the Summit supplicant.

 Building and installing the supplicant and Network Manager is beyond the scope of this document.
-This is handled automatically by the Ezurio Yocto layer for those using the Yocto build system.
+This is handled automatically by the Ezurio Yocto layer and Buildroot br2-external tree for those using these build systems.

 Sona TI Device Tree Configuration